Tech use Policy

 Child Online Privacy Protection Act (COPPA)—Schools assume the responsibility for complying with the Child Online Privacy Protection Act (COPPA) and the information that students submit online.
-When offering these online services to children under 13, schools must be cognizant that COPPA is a regulation that requires parental consents for the online collection of information about users younger than 13.
-Any school using Web 2.0 tools acknowledges and agrees that it is solely responsible for compliance with COPPA, including, but not limited to, obtaining parental consent concerning collection of students' personal information used in connection with the provisioning and use of the Services by the Customer and End Users.
-Taliaferro County Schools will collect parental notification and consent in the form of a permission slip granting use of Web 2.0 tools for ALL Elementary and Middle school students.
+When offering these online services to children under 13, schools must be cognizant that COPPA is a regulation that requires parental consent for the online collection of information about users younger than 13.
+Any school using Web 2.0 tools acknowledges and agrees that it is solely responsible for compliance with COPPA, including, but not limited to, obtaining parental consent concerning the collection of students' personal information used in connection with the provisioning and use of the Services by the Customer and End Users.
+Taliaferro County Schools will collect parental notification and consent in the form of a permission slip granting the use of Web 2.0 tools for ALL Elementary and Middle school students.
 This form must be signed on a yearly basis and held on file in the school office.

 See COPPA Permission Form

-Cyberbullying – “Cyberbullying” is the use of any electronic communication device to convey a message in any form (text, image, audio, or video) that violates personal rights—including: Intimidation, Bullying, Harassment, Discrimination, Hazing, or Retaliation which disrupts or prevents a safe and positive educational or working environment, or places a person in reasonable fear of physical harm or damage to their property.
-Any form of cyberbullying, by students or staff is prohibited and will not be tolerated in the School District.
+Cyberbullying – “Cyberbullying” is the use of any electronic communication device to convey a message in any form (text, image, audio, or video) that violates personal rights—including Intimidation, Bullying, Harassment, Discrimination, Hazing, or Retaliation which disrupts or prevents a safe and positive educational or working environment, or places a person in reasonable fear of physical harm or damage to their property.
+Any form of cyberbullying, by students or staff, is prohibited and will not be tolerated in the School District.

 Use of District-Owned Technology

 The use of district-owned technology is to enhance the educational experiences of students while improving the operational efficiency and teaching by faculty and staff.
 Any actions that attempt to achieve this purpose in a safe, legal manner are considered acceptable.
 All actions that do not attempt to achieve this purpose are considered unsafe or detrimental and will be treated as a violation of district policies.
-Teachers or other supervising adults will enforce appropriate uses of technology resources and the Internet by their students, while monitoring the use, and providing intervention if the resource is not being used appropriately.
+Teachers or other supervising adults will enforce appropriate uses of technology resources and the Internet by their students while monitoring the use and providing intervention if the resource is not being used appropriately.
 Training and resources will be provided for staff and students upon request regarding the use of district-owned technology.

 Internet users are encouraged to find online resources—such as email, blogs, wikis, and websites—that meet the individual needs of the user.
-Users should take advantage of the networks many useful functions in order to enhance their experiences.
+Users should take advantage of the networks' many useful functions in order to enhance their experiences.
 There are many applications that can be used in an educationally beneficial manner as well as applications that can be used in an inappropriate, illegal, or unacceptable manner.
 Therefore, an adaptive baseline of filtered websites across all K-12 classes has been established.